alexbeams/tbmodelinglbi/README.md

 We are not making the Malawi publicly available at this time to protect individuals' privacy.

-All of the codes are run in R. You will need the following packages and their dependencies:
+All of the code is run in R. You will need the following packages and their dependencies:

 ```{r}
 install.packages(TiPS)